-Programming quizzes will be released from week 2 to week 11 after the Thursday lecture.
-Typically, you will have to complete incomplete programs, allowing you to check your understanding of the fundamental notions that will be presented during lectures up to the current week.
-Your answers to the weekly quizzes should be submitted by midnight on Wednesday of the following week.
+Programming quizzes will be released from week 2 to week 11 after the Tuesday lecture.
+Typically, you will have to complete incomplete programs, allowing you to check your understanding of the fundamental notions that will be presented during lectures up to the previous week (so as to advantage rather than disadvantage students enrolled in the Friday class).
+Your answers to the weekly quizzes should be submitted by midnight on Monday of the following week.
 Every quiz will be worth up to 2 marks.

-Longer programming exercises, so-called lab exercises, will be released from week 1 to week 12 to help you practice in more depth the key material presented in the previous week and as a preparation for the midterm and final exams.
+Longer, unassessed programming exercises, so-called lab exercises, will be released from week 1 to week 12 to help you practice in more depth the key material presented in the previous week and as a preparation for the midterm and final exams.
 More precisely, most exercises in this series will have one or more flagged questions, some of which will be exam questions modulo some small variations.
-Lab exercises are not assessed.
-Solutions to lab exercises are released about one week after they have been made available.
+For most exercises, up to two scaffolding stubs will be provided.
+Students should try and tackle the exercises from scratch, then from the less detailed stub if stuck, then from the more detailed stub if still stuck.

-The two assignments will be programming assignments.
+The three assignments will be programming assignments.
 Each of the assignments will require you to develop problem-solving skills, the ability to design, implement and test solutions to problems, and to gradually acquire all the skills listed in Section 4.